fenguoerbian/RGames/README.md

 # RGames
 Here are some games I wrote in R just for personal interest.
 I believe most of the games you find here will be the games you have seen or played elsewhere.
 Truth be told, I don't invent games.
 I just take this project as an excercise both for my R programming and English writing.

-**R** is an open source programme for statistician.
+[**R**](https://www.r-project.org/) is a free software environment for statistical computing and graphics.
 Some one says that whenever a statistic paper is finished, a corresponding R package is developped.
 But R can do more than that.
-I once read a blog about how to write a 2048 game in R and that was very impressive for me.
+I once read [a blog about how to write a 2048 game in R](http://blog.fens.me/r-game-2048/) and that was very impressive for me.
 Recently I use R to control [ffmpeg](https://ffmpeg.org/) to convert large amount of video and/or audio streams.

 You can see this project as a simple demonstration of what R can do in entertainment.
 You can also see it as an sparking point to attract/impress someone about what R can do.
 For me, this project is for fun, enjoyment, and a self-test.